 Feige says the movie will provide something few superhero films do: a finale

-In a recent interview with Vanity Fair, Feige doubled down on this talk of Avengers 4 being a definitive ending.
+In an interview with Vanity Fair, Feige doubled down on this talk of Avengers 4 being a definitive ending.
 He emphasized that what they’re doing will be something entirely unique, telling Vanity Fair that the movie “bring things you’ve never seen in superhero films: a finale.”

 Feige has a point.
 With most superhero movies, the goal is always to set up what’s to come, as is the case with comic books.
 Rarely do we see a superhero movie that feels like it has a true ending.
 After all, the story is always in motion, and there are almost always more movies to come.

-The only counterexample that comes to mind is The Dark Knight Rises, which was a definitive conclusion to Christopher Nolan’s era of Batman that did not set up the Zack Snyder era in any way.
+One of the only counterexamples that comes to mind is The Dark Knight Rises, which was a definitive conclusion to Christopher Nolan’s era of Batman that did not set up the Zack Snyder era in any way.
 However, Avengers 4 would be offering a finale on a much larger scale after 22 films.

 Many of the Avengers will likely die or retire